GfSE/SpecIF/documentation/01_Introduction.md

 inter­pretation to tool-makers or users.
 For data (model) exchange there are several standards with respect to syntax, but very few which address the semantics as well.

-The Specification Integration Facility (SpecIF) shall support the change from document-centric to artefact-centric colla­boration, which is a generally accepted goal in the domains of systems engineering and product lifecycle management (PLM).
+The Specification Integration Facility (SpecIF) shall support the change from document-centric to artifact-centric colla­boration, which is a generally accepted goal in the domains of systems engineering and product lifecycle management (PLM).
 SpecIF defines a language for describing system models with attention to both syntax and semantics.
 By creating a common context for graphical and textual content, an understanding (beyond mere communi­cation) is achieved on a logical level.
 Existing technical formats and protocols such as ReqIF or RDF are adopted to take advantage of existing IT infra­structure.